 - Disconnecting from your phone

 Time management in college is essential.
-Between attending classes, doing homework, studying (and for most people) having a job...it's exhausting and you will never feel like you have enough time in day.
-If you don't plan your day wisely you will not get everything done.
+Between attending classes, doing homework, studying (and for many people) having a job ... it's exhausting.
+If your experience is anything like mine you will never feel like you have enough time in day.

 After living abroad for a semester with ILP, you'll be a pro at this.
 Between lesson planning, teaching, commuting to and from school, spending time with your group and planning all your awesome vacations; you'll get the hang of it.